 This year, there would be no storybook ending for the Philadelphia Eagles.

-At least, not if that ending included quarterback Nick Foles, who again had taken over for injured starter Carson Wentz late in the season, leading the Eagles in 2018to repeat as Super Bowl champions.
-Because even though the Eagles jumped out to a surprising 14-0 lead over the heavily favored New Orleans Saints in yesterday's NFL divisional playoff game, they would go on to lose by a final score of 20-14.
+For the past few weeks, it looked like Eagles quarterback Nick Foles, who had taken over for injured starter Carson Wentz late in the season (for the second year in a row), might just lead the Eagles to repeat as Super Bowl champions.
+But although the Eagles jumped out to a surprising 14-0 lead over the heavily favored New Orleans Saints in yesterday's divisional playoff game, they eventually went on to lose (by a final score of 20-14).

-But with just two minutes to go in the game, it looked like things might end much differently.
+With just two minutes to go in the game, it looked like things would end much differently.